ntrivisonno/testing_README/README.md

 If you have `virtualenv` installed, you can configure an isoleted Python enviroment to run the scripts of the repository.

-En caso de no tener el paquete de `virtualenv` instalado, descargarlo siguiendo
+En caso de no tener el paquete de `virtualenv` instalado, y/o tampoco la versión de `python` necesaria para que exista compatibilidad, seguir los pasos detallados en [Installing Python and virtualenv](https://github.com/ntrivisonno/testing_README/tree/main?tab=readme-ov-file#installing-python-and-virtualenv-libraries-python27-not-installed-in-your-system)

 Also the repository provides a `requirements.txt` file to facilitate the installation of the dependencies.